 Can I send you something I make/sell and then you can blog about it?

-I don’t blog/instagram about anything that I don’t absolutely love, even if you’re so kind as to send it to me for free.
-It’s something I really try to stand by.
+I no longer blog about products for the most part, but sometimes I talk about them on instagram.
+But I don’t share anything that I don’t absolutely love, even if you’re so kind as to send it to me for free.
 If you want to send me something, by all means, go ahead (email me katemiss at gmail.com) but that in NO way guarantees that I will share it.

 What kind of camera do you use?
 Where can I buy this?
 Do you have any other recommendations for cameras?
 Do you have professional training?